 In spring, it is worth mentioning the festival of the Galo de Curral (Free Range Chicken), in the town of Vila de Cruces; the Festa da Troita (Trout Festival), in the town of Ponte Caldelas; and the Festa do Salmón (Salmon Festival), in A Estrada, the latter paying tribute to two types of river fish.
 The Festa do Choco (Cuttlefish Festival) is held in the town of Redondela, and the colourful Festa da Rosa (Rose Festival) is another important event that takes place in the town of Mos.

 The Corpus Christi is celebrated throughout As Rías Baixas.
 Of these feasts, it is worth mentioning, besides the one held in Ponteareas, of International Tourist Interest, the feasts of Bueu and the Festa da Coca, a combination of religion and legend, in the town of Redondela, both of Tourist Interest in Galicia.
 At this time of the year, one can also participate in the pilgrimage Romería das Pascuillas da Franqueira, in A Cañiza.
+At the end of the month, the Pilgrimage of O Corpiño is held in the town of Lalín.
+It is one of the last celebrations to be added to the list of Galician Festivals of Tourist Interest.
+Every June 24th, devotees from all parts of Galicia gather in the parish of Losón.

 - Fiesta del Lacón con Grelos (Cuntis)